Loan Repayment Assistance Program

 LRAP is available for Loyola College of Law J.D.
 Program graduates who work full-time as attorneys in government or nonprofit jobs throughout the United States.
 Employment in private law firms does not qualify under the program guidelines.
 Applicants are eligible to apply for a loan immediately upon accepting a qualifying position unless awards have already been finalized for the current year.
 In that event, the request for assistance would be delayed until the following August.
 Students and alumni who are unsure if their planned employment will meet program criteria should consult the Gillis Long office.

-Applications are posted to the website annually in August.
+Applications are posted to the website annually in fall.
 Applicants may reapply each year while in a qualifying position.

 The LRAP application requests the following information:

 - Start date, annual salary, and effective date of annual salary and spouse’s annual salary.

 - Additional income information (other taxable, untaxed income, etc.)

 - Current balance and required monthly payment amounts for all servicers (documentation must include the monthly payment amount, current amount due as well as past due amounts, and the outstanding loan balance)